Ten Communicators to Follow

 OCTOBER 22, 2014

 By Eleanor Pierce We pay a lot of attention to voice and tone when we’re communicating with external audiences.
 But, too often, organizations aren’t quite as careful with their internal communications.
-Internal Documents Represent Your Brand’s Voice, Too The fact is, your entire team is on the forefront of communicating your brand.
-We’re careful about apologies.
+The post Voice and Tone in Internal Communications appeared first on Spin Sucks.

 Communication Tips for Netflix